harsimranDhillonn/Project_DD/README.md

 # About
 The project stored in main.py utilizes the power of the Selenium framework to perform web scraping of restaurant food items prices and delivery fees from three different food services: Doordash, Uber Eats, and Skip the Dishes.

 The primary objective of this project is to provide users with a more convenient and time-efficient way of comparing restaurant prices and delivery fees across multiple food services.
-By extracting data directly from each platform's website, this project allows users to easily compare prices and fees, thereby saving them time and effort.
+By extracting data directly from each platform's website, this project allows users to easily compare prices and fees, saving users' time and effort.

 Overall, this Python-based project aims to simplify the process of ordering food online by providing a reliable and easy-to-use tool for comparing prices and delivery fees across multiple popular food service.